jonaslache/STACK-Response-File-Processor/README.md

 ## Usage

+For users who prefer standalone solutions, experimental standalone files for macOS (app) and Windows (exe) are available (see [here](releases)), but it is recommended to use the tool via the command line as described below.

 To use the Python tool, follow these steps:

 1. Download the file `response-file-processor.py` from this repository.

-1. Get your data: Export a "Responses" quiz report from Moodle as a CSV file:
+2. Get your data: To get started, you can use a [sample file](sample_data) from this repository.
+To use your own data, export a "Responses" quiz report from Moodle as a CSV file:
     1. Log in to Moodle and click on the quiz you want to access the report for.
-        Make sure you have the rights to access the student's responses!
+        Make sure you have the rights to access the students' responses!
-    1. Click on "Results" and select "Responses".
+    2. Click on "Results" and select "Responses".
-    1. Choose the attempts that you want to export and choose the output format `.csv`.
+    3. Choose the attempts that you want to export and choose the output format `.csv`.
-    1. Click on the "Download" button.
+    4. Click on the "Download" button.

-1. Run the Tool: Open the command line or terminal, navigate to the directory where the file `response-file-processor.py` is located.
+3. Run the tool: Open the command line or terminal, navigate to the directory where the file `response-file-processor.py` is located.
 When you saved the file in your Downloads folder, the command is likely to be